syllabusLG/dataArchiveAndPurg/README.md

-Below is a Python script that automates the archiving of Oracle tables within a schema.
+This application is a Python script that automates the archiving of Oracle tables within a schema.
 The script connects to the Oracle database, identifies tables in the schema, and moves data from each table to corresponding archive tables based on a condition.
 You’ll need the cx_Oracle library to interact with the Oracle database.

 ##Prerequisites